sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

 IV.
 Write a new decoder class
 ==============================

-Let's continue by writing a decoder.
-As before, we need to know what's required to describe a decoder.
+Let us continue by writing a decoder.
+As before, we need to know what is required to describe a decoder.
 We need of course the associated code of the decoder.
 We also want to know which ``Encoder`` we should use when we try to recover the original message from a received word containing errors.
 We call this encoder ``connected_encoder``.
 As different decoding algorithms do not have the same behaviour